mahoor13/Namizun-Plus/readme.md

 # NAMIZUN PLUS

-This project is used to remove the limitation of asymmetric ratio for uploading and downloading Iranian servers
+This project is used to remove the limitation of asymmetric ratio for uploading and downloading Iranian servers.
+This repository forked from PacketAlchemist/Namizun-Plus to dockerize and add some features like tcp upload and download.

 ## One line installation command: